Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * FEATURE: Html/Attributes can be prefixed (helps with data-*)
 * FEATURE: Html/Img data:-urls are now supported
 * FEATURE: ipl has been aligned with the upcoming ipl-html library
+* FEATURE: Director now supports multiple Databases, allows to switch between them and to deploy different Config Packages.
+Other features based on this combined with related documentation will follow.

 1.4.3
 -----